phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

     zval_ptr_dtor(&zv_ptr);

 This macro takes a ``zval**`` (for historical reasons, it could take a ``zval*`` just as well), decrements its refcount and checks whether the zval needs to be destroyed and freed.
-But unlike our manually written code above it also includes support for the collection of circles.
+But unlike our manually written code above, it also includes support for the collection of circles.
 Here is the relevant part of its implementation::

     static zend_always_inline void i_zval_ptr_dtor(zval *zval_ptr ZEND_FILE_LINE_DC TSRMLS_DC)